If I knew then what I know now…

 If I averaged only ten dollars per week on any of the aforementioned, which is not unreasonable, I would be spending almost $520 each year.

-This is not an insignificant number, nor is it a number than can’t be avoided.
+This is not an insignificant number, nor is it a number that can't be avoided.
 To clear up that string of negatives for you, this is money you do not have to spend.
 These fees are easily avoidable.

 With a little bit of brain power and advance planning, you can travel much smarter than I ever did and save money while traveling.